Click here to sign up for my free Rick’s Tech Tips Newsletter!

 When turned on, System Restore (usually) makes it easy to roll your Windows installation back to a previous (working) state if something ever goes wrong during a program installation or some other serious issue arises.

 In other words, this awesome tool can really can get you out of rather serious jams.

 The thing is you’ll need to have at least one saved Restore Point that you can roll back to if something does go wrong with your machine.

-If System Restore is turned off it cannot create any Restore Points, meaning there won’t be one available to you should you ever need it.
+If System Restore is turned off it can’t create any Restore Points, meaning there won’t be one available to you should you ever need it.

 Luckily, it’s very easy to check whether System Restore has been disabled or not.
 If you discover that it is currently disabled, you can turn it on with just a few mouse clicks.
 Simply follow the steps below:

-6 – Ensure that the radio button beside “Turn on system protection” is selected, then click OK.
+5 – Select the radio button beside “Turn on system protection“.

 7 – Click OK again to close the “System Properties” box.